SevenShepherd/SevenShepherd.github.io/_posts/2023-02-21-computer-programming-courses.markdown

 There are rules; however, as to how variables are to be named.

 - Variable names must start with a letter or the underscore character and cannot start with a number, only containing alpha-numeric characters and underscores.
-- Variable names are case-sensitive, so cool, coOL, and COOL are all different variables.
+- Variable names are case-sensitive, so lord, Lord, LoRd, and LORD are all different variables.

 Python reserves the following identifiers or [keywords](https://docs.python.org/3/reference/lexical_analysis.html#keywords) which cannot be used as ordinary identifiers.
 When thinking up names for your variables, you will have to avoid the following keywords.
 You'll also want to avoid accidentally overriding [built-in functions](https://docs.python.org/3/library/functions.html), as this can really make things difficult for you.